OPINION: American restaurants need COVID-19 aid now

 The CARES Act is an economic stimulus bill passed earlier this year in response to the pandemic.
 Through this initiative, small businesses were offered Paycheck Protection Program loans to serve as economic relief.

 However, many businesses did not qualify for one, or failed to receive an adequate amount of funds.
 Many companies that received a loan still went out of business.
-According to Wall Street Journal analysis, 300 companies have filed for bankruptcy despite receiving nearly half a billion dollars in funds.
+According to a Wall Street Journal analysis, 300 companies have filed for bankruptcy despite receiving nearly half a billion dollars in funds.

 Restaurants, particularly small businesses and bars, are the backbones of communities nationwide.
 These establishments welcome tourists, families and locals to come and enjoy the area’s cuisine.
 If these businesses are so beneficial to community, then why is the government reluctant to give more beneficial aid during these difficult times?